DE3S: Dual-Enhanced Soft-Sparse-Shape Learning for Medical Early Time-Series Classification: Experiments

 \subsubsection{Datasets}

-The performance of the proposed framework is evaluated on six diverse, publicly available medical time-series datasets.
+The performance of the proposed framework is evaluated on six diverse, publicly available medical time series datasets.
 These datasets are grouped into two categories based on their clinical application: short-term early prediction and subject-consistency classification.
-A summary of their statistical details is provided in Table~\ref{tab:dataset_stats}.
+A summary of their statistical details is provided in TABLE~\ref{tab:dataset_stats}.

-\textbf{Short-term Early Prediction Datasets.} This category includes two sepsis datasets (Sepsis1 and Sepsis2) and a Sickle Cell Clinical (SCC) dataset \cite{shah2019sickle}.
-The sepsis dataset is derived from The PhysioNet/Computing in Cardiology Challenge 2019, while the SCC dataset originates from a Kaggle competition \cite{reyna2020early}, designed for early detection from limited clinical observations with varying temporal lengths.
+\textbf{Early Prediction Datasets.} This category includes two sepsis datasets (Sepsis1 and Sepsis2) and a Sickle Cell Clinical (SCC) dataset \cite{shah2019sickle}.

-\textbf{Subject-Consistency Classification Datasets.} Subject-consistency evaluation ensures recordings from the same subject remain within the same data split \cite{zhang2020subject, li2021cross}, crucial for testing model robustness \cite{chen2023robust}.
-This paradigm evaluates the ability to capture subject-specific variations while maintaining generalization \cite{liu2021clinical}.
+\textbf{Subject-Consistency Classification Datasets.} Subject-consistency evaluation ensures recordings from the same subject remain within the same data split \cite{Kwon2020}, crucial for testing model robustness.
+This paradigm evaluates the ability to capture subject-specific variations while maintaining generalization.
 This category includes APAVA and ADFTD (EEG datasets for Alzheimer's and frontotemporal dementia) and PTB (ECG dataset for myocardial infarction).
 These data are sourced from the Medformer library \cite{wang2024medformer}.